wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Then, if there is any upper level sharer, an invalidation transaction is started, and the state transits to `S_Inv`.
 Otherwise, the flush invalidation completes immediately, and the state transits to `I_B`.

+For state `E` and `M`, the logic is more of less the same as in state `S`.
+First, local write back or state change is simulated by calling `removeOwnerViaInv()` or `removeSharerViaInv()` depending on whether there is an owner.
+Then, if an owner or other sharers still exist, they are invalidated using `FetchInv` or `Inv`, respectively, after which the state transit to `E_Inv` and `M_Inv`.
+Otherwise, the flush invalidation completes immediately, and the state transits to `I_B`.